kenmoini/lab-ocp/README.md

 - Vault - Some things like IDP Secrets need to easily be added where needed.
 Sealed Secrets is lame.
 - An OpenShift cluster or few.
-- ODF on the clusters - if not, you just need to change some `storageClassName` definitions.
+- ODF on the clusters - if not, you just need to change some `storageClassName` definitions and do something different for MCO and Loki object storage.

 ## Hub Cluster